Wartime League: The beginnings of wartime football during World War II

+1939–40

 Each season saw the divisions switched around from region to region.
-The first season of the Wartime League 1939–40 season, saw ten divisions established, two in the north of England, one in the West Midlands, one in the East Midlands, one in the South West and two in the South, which were both played in two sections.
+The first season of the Wartime League 1939–40 season, saw eight divisions established, each with between eight and 12 clubs: South West, Midlands, East Midlands, West, North West, North East and two Southern sections, which were both played in two sections.
 Arsenal, Tottenham, Queens Park Rangers, and Crystal Palace were all winners of their own South section.
 The FA Cup was suspended and to substitute for its absence, the Football League War Cup was established.

 By May 1940 the early stages of the conflict, known as the Phoney War, ended and Germany invaded France, bringing the war increasingly closer to Britain.
 Concerns for the safety of spectators increased as a result of the Luftwaffe's campaign of bombing.
 Despite this, over 40,000 fans braved the warnings and turned out at Wembley Stadium to see West Ham United lift the Football League War Cup by defeating Blackburn Rovers.
 On 19 September 1940, soon after the beginning of the Blitz, the Football Association relaxed their ban on Sunday football to provide recreation for war workers.

+As early as 1939, the London clubs had called for a separate London division to be run underneath the London FA.
+They backed down, instead participating in the Football League's official divisions.
+However, the London Clubs broke with the Football League in organising the London War Cup.
+During the second half of 1939-40, the London clubs rejected the official Football League fixtures and organised their own, something they would repeat the following season.

+Most of the London teams had not operated under the Football League umbrella during World War I, partially explaining their independent spirit during World War II.
+Arsenal manager George Allison and Tottenham director G. Wagstaffe Simmons both were significant figures in the breakaway movement.

+1940–41

 In 1940–1941, the leagues were reduced in numbers to just two: the North Regional League and the South Regional League.
 Crystal Palace were champions of the South and Preston North End were the North champions.
-The London War Cup was also introduced.

-For 1941–1942, these were renamed to League North and League South and the London League was added.
+The London War Cup, organised by the London clubs, was first played in the spring of 1940-41.
+At the end of the 1940-41 season, London clubs once again organised their own competition schedule.
+The FA management committee publicly condemned them, but no further consequences commenced.

+The West Ham chairman WJ Cearns worked to find a compromise between the London clubs and the rest of the team, but found no success.
+In early August 1941, all eleven London clubs and two of their Southern allies, Aldershot and Reading, were expelled from the Football League.
+Three further clubs - Brighton, Portsmouth, and Watford - joined the rebel league.
+Southend United withdrew from league competition.